tariqahmed1912/internship-kloudle/docs/production_setup.md

 ## **Objective**

-In this section, we will walk implement the steps for setting up production server for deploying an application (DVNA).
+The aim of this section is to set up a production server for deploying an application (DVNA).

 About DVNA